Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Introduction

 Another group of most widely used variational methods are the so-called optimization methods, in which the functional

 is to be minimized \citep{Wheatland00}.
-Here the nonzero $\nabla \cdot {\bm B}$ term arises not merely from numerical discretization errors, but rather from the non-divergence-free form of ${\partial {\bm B}} / {\partial t}$ required for reducing the functional $L$\footnote{ Also in magnetofrictional methods, nonzero $\nabla \cdot {\bm B}$ terms are often intentionally included in the induction equation to create parallel electric field to induce magnetic reconnection and in the momentum equation to remove magnetic charge out of the system \citep{Valori10, Inoue14}. }.
 The simplest choice of the boundary condition well-posing this variational problem is ${\partial {\bm B}} / {\partial t}=0$, which can straightforwardly be implemented.
 There has been a concern that a boundary condition giving all three components of magnetic field results in an overspecified problem in contrast to the Grad-Rubin formulation \citep{Grad58, Boulmezaoud00}.
 However, available observational data of photospheric magnetic field and the boundary conditions employed at the outer boundary (lateral and top boundaries for a box-shaped domain) can hardly satisfy the compatibility relations of force-free fields \citep{Aly89, Wiegelmann21}.
 The mathematically clear formulation of the optimization methods tells that specifying all three components of magnetic field at the entire boundary works for minimizing the functional $L$ in equation (\ref{eq:Lopti}) to a value, which is not necessarily zero, even if the compatibility conditions are not met.
-This robustness is a great merit of the optimization method as well as its well-posedness as a variational problem.
+This robustness is a great merit of the optimization method as is its well-posedness as a variational problem.
 It is, however, a shortcoming of the method that the outcome strongly depends on what $\bm B$ is given at the outer boundary \citep{Wiegelmann06b}.
+It should be also noted that in the optimization method, the nonzero $\nabla \cdot {\bm B}$ term arises not merely from numerical discretization errors, but rather from the non-divergence-free form of ${\partial {\bm B}} / {\partial t}$ required for reducing the functional $L$ given above\footnote{ Also in magnetofrictional methods, nonzero $\nabla \cdot {\bm B}$ terms are often intentionally included in the induction equation to create parallel electric field to induce magnetic reconnection and in the momentum equation to remove magnetic charge out of the system \citep{Valori10, Inoue14}. }.
+As a remedy for this concern, it has been suggested to impose $\nabla \cdot {\bm B}=0$ as a constraint using a Lagrange multiplier in the variational procedure \citep{Nasiri19}.
+It has also been tried to purge the final solution of nonzero $\nabla \cdot {\bm B}$ by a postprocessing \citep{Rudenko20}, which, however, entails an unignorable change in either the normal or tangential component of magnetic field at the bottom boundary.